-Research professors and research associates on fixed-term contracts are subject to the same terms of employment as other fixed-term appointees for leave, sick pay, and vacations and to annual employment reviews by their dean or director, as described in the unit policies and procedures manual.
-Individuals hired on fixed-term contracts as research professors and research associates shall be ineligible for tenure.
-Their employment may be terminated by either party upon ninety days' written notice.
+Research professors on fixed-term contracts are subject to the same terms of employment as other fixed-term appointees for annual and sick leave, and to annual performance reviews by their dean or director, as described in the unit policies and procedures manual.
+Individuals hired on fixed-term contracts as research professors shall be ineligible for tenure.
+Their employment may be terminated by either party upon ninety days! written notice.